 - How to apply to our graduate programs.
 Apply now.

 - Frequently asked questions about the application process.
 View FAQ.

 - For additional information, please contact us at email@example.com.

 - If you have a Mechanical Engineering Technology (MET) degree, please contact us at firstname.lastname@example.org for additional information.

-PhD in Mechanical Engineering from the University of Wisconsin-Madison, in 2010 with MME since 2010, more...
+Ph.D. in Mechanical Engineering from University of Oklahoma in 1996 with MME since 2010, more...

 - Vehicular and Structural Vibration Control